 To calculate the LCL, you use the factor table below.
 You need to know the number of samples and the number of observations, (subgroups using stratified sampling), labeled n, that were used.
 You must obtain the \overline{X} , (grand average), or average of the \overline{X} calculations.
 You must also obtain the \overline{R} calculation to calculate control limits.

-The factors A2, D4. and D3 vary with the size of the sample.
-Select the appropriate factor from the table shown below:
+The factors A_2 , D_4 . and D_3 vary with the size of the sample.
+Select the appropriate factor from Table 3.3: